 Test the Links: this will help you answer questions about WHEN, WHERE, and WHY.

-Don't just sit on one page, click around through the website!
+- Don't just sit on one page, click around through the website!
 If a website contains broken links, or links that take you to pages that don't exist anymore, this is a good indicator that the website is either out-of-date and no longer currently maintained, or that it was never a credible resource at all.
 Similarly, pay attention to which outside websites the site links to - these outside sources can easily reveal a hidden bias in the original website, or detract from the overall credibility of the site.